pharaun13/maleficarum-rabbitmq/README.md

 # Change Log
 This is the Maleficarum RabbitMQ component implementation.

+## [10.1.0] - 2020-03-19
+### Added
+- Added an option to gracefully remove a connection object from the connection manager.

 ## [10.0.0] - 2020-02-18
 ### Added
 - bump php-amqplib version to 2.11